 From the cave entrance travel back towards Route 8, turning left to start the 15 minute climb up to The Rock Viewpoint.
 This section of road is narrow with a few potholes and more than a few trucks.
 Follow the road as it winds its way up to the top of the hill until you reach the viewpoint (https://goo.gl/maps/nSEVM2SCexUB2vJu5).

-Here you will find an upmarket restaurant overlooking an breath taking panorama of paleo-karst.
-A series of ziplines, via ferratta, and rope bridges allow intrepid adventurers to explore this beautiful landscape.
+Here you will find a world-class adventure playground, with a series of ziplines, via ferratta, and rope bridges that allow intrepid adventurers to explore this beautiful landscape.
 Maybe even the chance to spot the endangered Laotian Langur, found only in this area.
 The ziplines are an unforgettable experience and well worth setting aside the roughly two hours it takes to complete the circuit.
 Alternatively, add in a full day here to take full advantage of all the activities on offer and make use of their spectacular overnight accommodation.

-Route 13 to Thakek is probably the least exciting section of the Thakek Loop.
+Route 13 to Thakhek is probably the least exciting section of the Thakhek Loop.
 It will take around 90 minutes to complete roughly 100km before reaching the town centre.
 Along the way you can expect more traffic, but slightly better road conditions.
 Along the way there is little of interest to explore, so most people choose to push on.
 If you do need a break there are several local restaurants in the small town built up around the Hinboun River (https://goo.gl/maps/6SXCAqbo5pwgHmH77) but nothing special.
-Continue following Route 13 south until Thakek, return your bike, and grab a cold Beer Lao.
+Continue following Route 13 south until Thakhek, return your bike, and grab a cold Beer Lao.